 Law of Property Act

 Alberta has among the highest mortgage delinquency rates in Canada.
-In late 2021, 0.42% of Alberta mortgages were delinquent, meaning that they were 90 days past due or more, compared to the Canadian average of 0.20%.
-This history of higher than average mortgage defaults can be seen through to 2013, where Alberta had a delinquency rate of 0.52% compared to Canada’s 0.37%.
+In early 2023, 0.3% of Alberta mortgages were delinquent, meaning that they were 90 days past due or more, compared to the Canadian average of 0.15%.
+This history of higher than average mortgage defaults can be seen through to 2016, where Alberta had a delinquency rate higher than the Canadian average for every year since then.

 Alberta’s Law of Property Act includes mortgage rights and foreclosure proceedings.
 Before a lender can sell a property, a redemption period gives the borrower time to repay the mortgage.
 For farm land, the redemption time is one year, while all other property is 6 months.